Here’s some tips on how to become an Owner Operator with no experience:

 Do all new Owner Operators need an ELD?

 An ELD is an Electronic Logging Device that tracks driving data.
 The ELD Rule applies to Owner Operators and Drivers who are required to maintain RODs, or Records of Duty Status.

 According to FMCSA, an ELD ensures that drivers get the rest they need to drive safer when their HOR, or Hours of Service are tracked.

 The ELD requirement applies to units weighing over 10,000 GVW hauling freight across state lines, so this does not include Cargo Vans or Sprinters.

-However, HotShots, or Pickup Trucks with Trailers have a combined weight that falls OVER that 10,000 GVW, so they ARE subject to ELD rules.
+HotShots – Pickup Trucks with Trailers, have a combined weight that falls OVER that 10,000 GVW, so they ARE subject to ELD rules.

-More importantly, HotShot insurance requirements can be confusing, so be sure to talk to a truck insurance company if you choose to haul freight for hire with this type of unit.
+More importantly, HotShot insurance requirements can be confusing, so be sure to talk to a professional truck insurance broker if you choose to haul freight for hire with this type of unit.
 You don’t want to get caught in a roadside inspection with the wrong type of truck insurance.

 Do all new Owner Operators need physical exams?

 FMCSA requires that all CDL drivers operating commercial motor vehicles over 26,000 GVW on public roadways be subject to DOT drug and alcohol testing.

 How does an Owner Operator with no experience get started?